-Fiscal 2017 Bonuses
+Fiscal 2018 Bonuses

-Annual corporate goals for fiscal 2017 were proposed by our executive officers and approved by our Compensation Committee in early 2017.
-Individual objectives for our executive officers for 2017 were proposed by each executive officer, with review, input and confirmation from our Chief Executive Officer.
+Annual corporate goals for fiscal 2018 were proposed by our executive officers and approved by our Board in early 2018 upon the recommendation of our Compensation Committee.
+Individual objectives for our executive officers for 2018 were proposed by each executive officer, with review, input and confirmation from our Chief Executive Officer.

-For 2017, our Compensation Committee set the annual targets for our executive officers' bonuses as a percent of base salary generally targeting the 50th percentile of our 2017 peer group, which resulted in no change to the targets from 2016.
-The target bonuses, as a percentage of base salary, for the named executive officers for fiscal 2017 are set forth in the following table.
+For 2018, our Compensation Committee set the annual targets for our executive officers' bonuses as a percent of base salary generally targeting the 50th percentile of our 2018 peer group, which resulted in no change to the targets from 2017.
+For executive officers hired after January 1, 2018, bonus targets were established in the offer letters for such officers.
+Following the September 2018 increases to the base salaries of Dr. Kakkis and Ms. Parschauer, the Compensation Committee determined to maintain the 2018 target bonus percentages established at the beginning of the year, but to calculate the bonuses using the base salaries in effect following the September 2018 increases, in order to maintain the general position of their total direct compensation against the 2019 peer group until compensation decisions could be made for the 2019 fiscal year.
+The target bonuses, as a percentage of base salary, for the named executive officers for fiscal 2018 are set forth in the following table.

-Name Title Target Bonus for Fiscal 2017 (% of Base Salary) Emil D. Kakkis, M.D., Ph.D.
-President and Chief Executive Officer 60% Shalini Sharp Chief Financial Officer and Executive Vice President 40% Jayson Dallas, M.D.
-Chief Commercial Officer and Executive Vice President 40% Thomas Kassberg Chief Business Officer and Executive Vice President 40% John R. Pinion II Chief Quality Officer and Executive Vice President of Translational Sciences 40%
+Name Title Target Bonus for Fiscal 2018 (% of Base Salary) Emil D. Kakkis, M.D., Ph.D.
+President and Chief Executive Officer 60% Shalini Sharp Chief Financial Officer and Executive Vice President 40% Camille L. Bedrosian, M.D.
+Chief Medical Officer and Executive Vice President 40% Wladimir Hogenhuis, M.D.
+Chief Operating Officer 50% Karah Parschauer General Counsel and Executive Vice President 40%

-In December 2017, the Compensation Committee assessed our overall 2017 performance against the achievement of the corporate goals to determine a total percentage of achievement between 0% and 150%.
-The Compensation Committee considered the following general performance goals in assessing overall performance for the 2017 fiscal year:
+In December 2018, the Compensation Committee assessed our overall 2018 performance against the achievement of the corporate goals to determine a total percentage of achievement between 0% and 150%.
+The Compensation Committee considered the following general performance goals, as well as the relative weighting of these goals, in assessing overall performance for the 2018 fiscal year: